-One of the key researchers in the field of management and decision making was a Herbert Simon.
-He was among the pioneers of artificial intelligence, information processing, decision-making, organization theory and other very important scientific domains.
-If we think about digital transformation which is one of the most important topics and needed change nowadays, we will see that these topics “play” significant role in today’s industry changes.
+One of the key researchers in the field of management and decision-making was Herbert Simon.
+He was among the pioneers of artificial intelligence, information processing, decision-making process , organization theory and other important scientific domains.
+If we think about digital transformation, which is one of the most important topics and needed change nowadays, we will see that these topics “play” a significant role in today’s industry changes.

-One of the most concrete definitions of Digital Transformation we use is - “Digital Transformation is IT for Business”.
-Basically, this means application of digital capabilities and technologies in business processes, products and models.
+One of the most concrete definitions of digital transformation we use is – digital transformation is IT for business.
+Basically, application of digital capabilities and technologies in business processes, products, and models.
 Moreover, it is a cultural change.
-It is a change that challenges organizations to be innovative, adaptive and customer-oriented.
-You can read more about Digital Transformation here or read about grocery chain case study here.
+It is a change that challenges organizations to be innovative, adaptive and customer oriented.

-If we now look at the area where Herbert Simon had impact we will see that there is no Digital Transformation without Business Intelligence (among other things, consists of information processing, decision-making,..) and organizational changes.
+Today, if we look at the area Herbert Simon had an impact on, we will see that there is no digital transformation without business intelligence (which among other things, consists of information processing and decision-making) and organizational changes.

 4 Phases of the Decision-Making Process